 The Water Quality Control Plans do not provide sufficient detail in the description of water bodies designated MUN to judge clearly what is, or is not, a source of drinking water for various purposes.

 On February 1, 2006, the State Board adopted Resolution No. 2006 -0008, which amended this policy to establish a site-specific exception for Old Alamo Creek.
+The rationale for the site-specific exception is contained in the resolution and in State Board Order WQO 2002- 0015, II.A.2.d.

+On [date], the State Board adopted Resolution No. 2015-[xxxx], which amended this policy to establish a site-specific exception for groundwater in portions of the Royal Mountain King Mine site in Calaveras County.
+The rationale for the site-specific exception is contained in the staff report that supported Central Valley Water Board Resolution R5-2014-0047

 THEREFORE BE IT RESOLVED: